 Join the Childminding Best Practice Club and get monthly packs of themed activities emailed to you.
 As well as art projects with templates, each pack includes a planning guide to help you plan around a theme.
 Great for new ideas.

-The Communication with Parents Pack contains all the tools you need to improve how you communicate with parents or learn to do so in an outstanding manner.
+The Partnership with Parents Pack contains all the tools you need to improve how you communicate with parents or learn to do so in an outstanding manner.
 The pack includes tackling more challenging forms of communication like when you have concerns about a child’s development, dealing with late payment, or giving notice.
 The pack also contains detailed marketing information to help you to attract new business including making a step-by-step plan to ensure that the all-important first visit goes well.